Kimberly R. Ligatti

 Kim has explored many forms of dance with her technical foundation in ballet and expanding her repertoire to include more contemporary forms of dance as she continues her dance education.
 She later attended the University of Richmond where she received her Elementary Education Certification, and has taught in Henrico County, and currently in Chesterfield County Schools.

 Adding to Kim's dance accomplishments, she began Legacy's Competition Dance Team in 2013.
 In the first year alone, the dancers selected for the team won numerous divisions, special judges awards, and recognition's.
 Since the first year the team continues to grow in size and talent, winning the highest level of adjudications and top overall scores.
-Along with competing in Virginia, Kim took the Competition Dance Team to the Grand Nationals Dance Competition in Orlando, Florida in their first season.
-Kim has also received awards for her choreography.
 She is looking forward to another year of watching her dancers perform throughout Virginia and along the East Coast.

 When Kim is not teaching dance, she is spending quality time with her husband Matt Ligatti, and two girls, Taylor and Fallon.